gwijthoff/wythoff.net/writing.md

 ## Peer-Reviewed Articles

-“Laptop Policy: Notes on Boredom,” under review for special issue on “Distracted Reading: Acts of Attention in the Age of the Internet,” *Digital Humanities Quarterly*
+“Laptop Policy: Notes on Boredom,” under review for special issue on “Distracted Reading: Acts of Attention in the Age of the Internet,” [*Digital Humanities Quarterly*](http://www.digitalhumanities.org/dhq/)

+"On Method in the Humanities," under review for special issue on "Literature and Science: The State of the Unions," [*Configurations*](https://www.press.jhu.edu/journals/configurations)

 ["Artifactual Interpretation,"](http://wythoff.net/pdf/Wythoff_2015_Artifactual_Interpretation.pdf) *Journal of Contemporary Archaeology* forum on Media Archaeologies, Vol. 2, No. 1 (2015).
 DOI: [10.1558/jca.v2i1.27061](http://dx.doi.org/10.1558/jca.v2i1.27061)